zloyded/bash_files/README.md

 ## Setup

-Clone the repository into your home directors, it will create the bash_dotfiles subdirectory
+Clone the repository into your home directory, it will create the bash_dotfiles subdirectory:

 ```bash
 git clone https://github.com/binaryanomaly/bash_files